Chiasung/ChunML.github.io/_posts/2018-11-02-What-I-talk-about-Tensorflow.md

 ### tf.contrib

 You are likely to come across tf.contrib.layers a lot.
-Basically, it's backed by the large community of Tensorflow (contribution) and it contains experimental implementation, such as a newly introduced layer, a new optimization method, or even wrappers for low-level API, etc. Although they are technically just experimental codes, they actually work well and will be merged to Tensorflow's core code in the future.
+Basically, it's backed by the large community of Tensorflow (contrib stands for contribution) and it contains experimental implementation, such as a newly introduced layer, a new optimization method, or just wrappers for low-level API, etc. Although they are technically just experimental codes, they actually work very well and will be merged to Tensorflow's core code in the future.

 ### tf.layers